abarker/camel-snake-pep8/README.rst

-The program can be used to refactor either Python 2 or Python 3 code.  **Run the program with the same version of Python as the code that is being modified.** That is, if the code being modified is Python 2 code then run the program with `python2`, and similarly for Python 3.
+The program can be used to refactor either Python 2 or Python 3 code.  **Run the program with the same version of Python as the code that is being modified.** That is, if the code being refactored is Python 2 code then run the program with `python2`, and similarly for Python 3.

 Note that Rope currently only has limited support for Python 3 type hinting.